ricardocajo/error-monitor-ros-gazebo/README.md

 ## Assessment

-Questions for Afsoon:

-*Give a brief introduction to my work with some examples (with visuals of some properties writing)*

 #### Q1.
-What type of errors are commonly found at a late stage when developing a robot?
+What kind of errors do you often found when developing a robot?

 #### Q2.
-Could these errors be described by a property of the robot in relation to its environment?
+Do you think these errors could be somewhat described by a property of the robot in relation to its environment?
 Is there any exception?
 (Give a property example if needed)

+*Give a brief introduction to my work with some examples (with visuals of some properties writing)*

 #### Q3.
-Do you think the DSL covers all these possible properties?
+Do you think the DSL covers all before mentioned possible properties?
 Is there any exception?

 #### Q4.
 What's your opinion on the intuitiveness of the DSL?

 #### Q5.
 Would this DSL or an improvement be useful in your current work?
 If yes, do you think the learning/maintenance would be worth the hassle?

 #### Q6.
 What's your opinion on the helpfulness of some type of integration between the DSL and Gzscenic?
+(Only for Afsoon)